 Picturing New York City History: Highlights of the Museum

-Experience the art and artifacts displayed in the Museum’s latest exhibitions.
-The interactive tours will be arranged according to grade level with opportunities for students to sketch or write their reflections during the experience.
-Teachers should specify if they wish to include a viewing of Timescapes.
+Learn about New York City’s rich history through the Museum’s current exhibitions.
+According to grade level, students will sketch or write their reflections during the interactive tour.
+Teachers should specify if they wish to include a viewing of Timescapes, the 22-minute multimedia documentary on the history of New York City.

 Teachers may choose to bring their students to the Museum on their own, without being led by a Museum educator.
 When making a reservation for a self-guided visit, teachers will be asked to decide which exhibitions they are interested in visiting and if they wish to view Timescapes, an engrossing 22-minute multimedia experience that traces the growth of New York City from a settlement of a few hundred Europeans, Africans, and Native Americans to its present status as one of the world’s great cities.
 Visits typically take 60 to 90 minutes and groups larger than 35 must be separated into smaller groups, each escorted by an adult chaperone.